Nutrition Support for GLP-1 Weight Loss Protocols - How to Minimize GLP-1 Side Effects

 HERE’S WHAT’S MISSING:

 The mechanism by which GLP-1s eliminate “food noise” is by increasing and prolonging the feeling of satiety.
-One method it uses to do this is by delaying gastric emptying and slowing digestive motility - for a week!
+One method it uses to do this is by delaying gastric emptying and slowing digestive motility - for an entire week!

 Slowing down your digestion is a BIG problem.
 A healthy digestive system is wired to disinfect your food, move waste out of your system, and absorb nutrients that come from the food you are ingesting.
 Here’s what happens when your digestion moves too slowly: